Graphs definition

 - CoNLL-U format

-- AMR format: Grew is also able to read data following format used for instance in corpora freely available on AMR web page.
+- AMR format: Grew can also read data in the format used, for example, in corpora freely available on the AMR website.

 Graph output formats